 Step 5: Leave room to grow

 Consider extra space if you plan to grow your team.
-While you’re growing your business, you may be able to sublease the extra space to another renter for additional income.
+According to this Baltimore City property management company while you’re growing your business, you may be able to sublease the extra space to another renter for additional income.
 (Keep in mind, the original lease will need to include sublease options up front.)

 Remember: even if you’re working alone at this point, it is likely still worth it to rent an office space!